onfido/onfido-ios-sdk/README.md

 ### Language customisation

+**Note**:
-**Note**: If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
+- If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
 If you want a language translated you can also get in touch with us at [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com).
+- When adding custom translations, please make sure you add the whole set of keys we have on `Localizable.strings` file.
+In particular, `onfido_locale`, which identifies the current locale being added, must be included.
+E.g. when strings file added for Russian language, the key `onfido_locale` must have the value `ru` such that it sould look like the following:`"onfido_locale" = "ru";`

 The strings used within the SDK can be customised by having a `Localizable.strings` in your app for the desired language and by configuring the flow using `withCustomLocalization()` method on the configuration builder. i.e.